ActionsAndCommands

 This interface is NOT USED, it is only here for Documentation.

-Glok includes 4 utility classes help separate how : Action
+Glok includes 4 utility classes help separate how : Action, Actions, Command and Commands.

 So instead of :